nushell-prophet/numd/README.md

 ### Styling outputs

-It is possible to set Nushell visual settings (and all the others) using the `--save-intermed-script` option.
+It is possible to set Nushell visual settings (and all the others) using the `--prepend-code` option.
 Just pass a code there to be prepended into our save-intermed-script.nu and executed before all parts of the code.

 ```nushell indent-output
 let path = $nu.temp-path | path join simple_nu_table.md